astronomer/docs/astro/first-DAG-github-actions.md

 - Deploy DAGs to Astro in the Cloud UI.
 - Trigger a run of an example DAG in the Airflow UI.

-This tutorial takes about 15 minutes.
-You can also create and run your first DAG [from the Astro CLI](first-DAG-cli.md) in about 15 minutes.
-However, if you're new to Airflow and want a more in-depth tutorial, see [Write your First DAG](https://docs.astronomer.io/learn/get-started-with-airflow).
+The steps take about 15 minutes.
+If you prefer to use a CLI, you can alternatively create and run your first DAG [using the Astro CLI](first-DAG-cli.md) in the same amount of time.

+This tutorial assumes that you know some basic Airflow concepts.
+If you're new to Airflow and want a more general introduction, see [Write your First DAG](https://docs.astronomer.io/learn/get-started-with-airflow).

 ## Prerequisites